margaret/margaret.github.io/content/posts/Things I Learned This Week 2015-07-12.md

 Sometimes you want an answer on a scale of 1 to 5, sometimes on a scale of 1 to 10.
 Sometimes, you want to know "on a scale of 1 to Kodak not getting into digital photography, how bad of an idea is this?"
 Some answers I got were:

 ["WindowsME"](https://en.wikipedia.org/wiki/Windows_ME#Reception)

 ["Atari Jaguar"](https://en.wikipedia.org/wiki/Atari_Jaguar)

 The thing in question was not done.

-####Job Hunting
-Well, looking back, job hunting really sucks.
-At this point of the month, I still didn't have any job offers and was getting really frustrated with everything.
-I was actually having trouble getting past initial engineering phone screens, and I suspected it might have something to do with how I was (not) selling myself.
-After talking to a lot of people, I decided to consciously focus on:
- - Not ending otherwise perfectly good sentences with "...and yeah."
-In general, also trying not to ramble.
- - Saying "I did X" instead of "I just did X." Own your projects!
- - Going in with the attitude that the interview was for deciding whether I was a good fit for the company, not me trying to prove my worth as they grill me.

 ####Fossil Fuels and Post-apocalyptic Rebuilding
 [Alex](http://alexmennen.com/) shared an interesting [article](aeon.co/magazine/technology/could-we-reboot-civilisation-without-fossil-fuels/) that explores the idea that we would not be able to have another industrial revolution after an apocalypse, since we've used up all the easy-to-access fossil fuels.
 The bottleneck could actually be not having enough power to get smelting temperatures high enough to work with metals.